antonio-paulino/sshclient/README.md

 ## Dependencies
 This project uses the [dartssh2](https://github.com/TerminalStudio/dartssh2) library, an SSH and SFTP client written in pure Dart.
 The library provides a secure and reliable way to connect to devices over SSH, which is crucial for the functionality of this app.

-## Getting Started

-To get started with this application, clone the repository and run `flutter run` in the root directory.

 ## Prerequisites

 - Flutter SDK